MicrosoftDocs/azure-docs/articles/sap/monitor/about-azure-monitor-sap-solutions.md

 ## What is the pricing?

 Azure Monitor for SAP solutions is a free product.
-There is no license fee.
+There's no license fee.

 You're responsible for paying the cost of the underlying components in the managed resource group.
 You're also responsible for consumption costs associated with data use and retention.
 For more information, see: